Ezku/equanimous-tribble/content/1-introduction/4-study-structure.md

 The study is presented in four chapters: introduction, theoretical framework, empirical study, and conclusions.
 Table \ref{lines-of-questioning} illustrates the line of argumentation throughout the study.

-Table: Lines of questioning in the study. \label{lines-of-questioning}
+Table: Structure of the study. \label{lines-of-questioning}

 -------------------|---------------------------------------------------
 | **I. Introduction**           | Background and motivation